npongratz/webapp-prototype/README.md

 Acknowledgements
 ==================

-[geerlingguy on Github](https://github.com/geerlingguy) for an example Packer setup for a minimal CentOS 7 Vagrant box provisioned with Ansible
+[Jeff Geerling on Github](https://github.com/geerlingguy) for an example Packer setup for a minimal CentOS 7 Vagrant box provisioned with Ansible

   * [https://github.com/geerlingguy/packer-centos-7]()